 Small businesses run most effectively when there are systems in place.
 One of the most important systems for a small business is an accounting system.

 Your accounting system is necessary in order to create and manage your budget, set your rates and prices, conduct business with others, get income tax number and file your taxes.
 You can set up your accounting system yourself, or hire an accountant .
 If you decide to get started on your own, make sure you consider these questions that are vital when choosing accounting software.

 Setting up your place of business is important for the operation of your business, whether you will have a home office, a shared or private office space, or a retail location.

 You will need to think about your location, equipment, and overall setup, and make sure your business location works for the type of business you will be doing.

 If you will be hiring employees, now is the time to start the process.
 Make sure you take the time to outline the positions you need to fill, and the job responsibilities that are part of each position.
 The Small Business Administration has an excellent guide to hiring your first employee that is useful for new small business owners.

-After setting up business let’s look on other steps and click on Marketing tab under business to find out next step.
+After setting up a business let’s look at other steps and click on Marketing tab under business to find out next step.